-- A Service Level Agreement with Educational Psychology Service. - An agreement for Traded Services for a Speech and Language Therapist. - An agreement for budgeting to be allocated for an Occupational Therapist. - Link to Disabled Children's Service for support to families for some pupils with high needs. - Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from LEA SEN team. - Membership of professional networks for SENCO e.g. NAS, SENCO forum, NASEN. - Regular meetings between the SEN Governor and the Inclusion Manager. - Attendance at key SEN training events. - Access to support and provision available through the Medway Local Offer.
+- A Service Level Agreement with Educational Psychology Service. - An agreement for Traded Services for a Speech and Language Therapist. - An agreement for budgeting to be allocated for an Occupational Therapist. - Link to Disabled Children's Service for support to families for some pupils with high needs. - Access to local authority's service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad hoc requests for advice from LEA SEN team. - Regular meetings between the SEN Governor and the SENCo. - Attendance at key SEN training events. - Access to support and provision available through the Medway Local Offer.